MicrosoftDocs/power-platform/power-platform/well-architected/security/principles.md

 |![Goal icon](../_images/goal.svg) Aim to adopt and implement security practices in architectural design decisions and operations with minimal friction.|
 |--|

 As a workload owner, you share the responsibility with the organization to protect assets.
 Make a security readiness plan that matches your business priorities.
-It will help you create clear processes, enough investments, and appropriate accountabilities.
-The plan should give the workload requirements to the organization, which also shares the responsibility for protecting assets.
+It will assist you in establishing clear processes, sufficient investments, and appropriate responsibilities.
+The plan should communicate the workload requirements to the organization, which also shares responsibility for protecting assets.
 Security plans should be part of your strategy for reliability, health modeling, and self-preservation.

 Learn more about [planning your security readiness](/azure/well-architected/security/principles#plan-your-security-readiness) in the Azure Well-Architected Framework.